Creamy Butter Beans

 Substitutions & Variations

-• To Add More Vegetables: If you want to increase the vegetable content in this recipe, you could add red peppers, courgettes (I think this would be a lovely addition!), leeks, or even some cubed butternut squash.
+• If you want to increase the vegetable content in this recipe, you could add red peppers, thinly sliced courgettes (I think this would be a lovely addition!), leeks, or even some cubed and roasted butternut squash at the end.

 How To Make This Creamy Butter Beans Recipe